ifurusato/brushless-motor-controller/sphinx-outline.rst

 Because the Raspberry Pi is a user-space OS rather than an RTOS, its software PWM is not particularly stable, as it is influenced by system load.
 The Pi has only two channels of hardware PWM available.
-Therefore, if you are trying to control more than two motors you'll need either an external PWM board or connecting to a microcontroller over a UART.
-This code supports either an RP2040 or an STM32 (i.e., the STM32H562, though it could with some pin configuration changes be used with others).
+Therefore, if you are trying to control more than two motors you'll need either an external PWM board or connect to a microcontroller over a UART.
+In this latter mode the project supports either an RP2040 or an STM32 (i.e., the STM32H562, though it could with some pin configuration changes be used with others).

 =======